AppleHair/HankPsychPort/README.md

 If you have something to say about the port or find a bug/other problem with the port, please leave feedback in the comments of the mod's GameBanana page.
 I want this port to be the best it can be, and feedback will help with that a lot.
 Even if you think something I said in the comments (the comments in the code) is incorrect or wrong in some way, feel free to correct me.
 Even if you think the port is not accurate enough or not coded well enough and can explain why, I will be happy to hear you.

-Just be aware that at the end of this week (as of writing this) I will be going on vacation and won't be able to respond to feedback.
-I will announce on the GameBanana page when I come back.

 ## Future Plans